rancher/cattle/docs/dev-env.md

 ## Full Development Environment

-The following instructions are for setting up a development environment on Linux
+The following instructions are for setting up a development environment on Linux. **After cloning the git repo you should run `make` at least one to ensure all of the dependencies are properly built.**

 ### Eclipse